 Another useful feature of many virtualization tools is the ability to take instantaneous snapshots of the laboratory system.
 This way, you can record the state of the system before you infect it, and revert to the pristine environment with a click of a button at the end of your analysis.

-If using virtualization software, install as much RAM into the physical system as you can, as the availability of memory is arguably the most important performance factor for virtualization tools.
+Install as much RAM into your system as you can, as the availability of memory is arguably the most important performance factor for virtualization tools.
 In addition, having a large hard drive will allow you to host many virtual machines, whose virtual file systems typically are stored as files on the physical system’s hard drive.

 Because malware may detect that it’s running in a virtualized environment, some analysts prefer to rely on physical, rather than virtual, machines for implementing laboratory systems.
 Your old and unused PCs or servers can make excellent systems for your malware-analysis lab, which usually doesn’t need high-performing CPUs or highly redundant hardware components.

 To allow malware to reach its full potential in the lab, laboratory systems typically are networked with each other.
 This helps you observe the malicious program’s network interactions.
 If using physical systems, you can connect them with each other using an inexpensive hub or a switch.

 Step 2: Isolate laboratory systems from the production environment